vanipoudwal/Term-6-Project/README.md

 # Term-6-Project
-This Repository Is All About My Term-6 Capstone Project (Similar To e-Commerce Website).
+This repository is all about my Term-6 Capstone Project (similar to e-Commerce website).